 (g) A process for determining disbursements or refunds from the funds; and

-(h) The promotion of the participation of affected persons or other Stakeholders in decisions about disbursement of funds.
+(h) The promotion of the participation of affected persons or other Stakeholders in decisions about disbursement of funds.]

 3. The Secretary-General shall, in consultation with the Finance Committee, within 90 Days of the end of a Calendar Year, prepare an independently audited statement of the income and expenditure of the Fund for circulation to the members of the Authority.